Pendolino: Slovakia

 Czech Railways ČD has been operating Pendolino as an international train between the Czech Republic and Slovakia for many years.
 At first it started operating trains from Prague to Bratislava in December 2005 and later also trains from Prague to Košice in December 2014.
+The connection to Bratislava ended in 2015.

 Poland

 Polish state railways PKP ordered 14 Pendolinos in 1998, but the order was cancelled in 2000 due to a shortage of funds.

 In 2010, Alstom won a PKP Intercity tender for high-speed trains with an offer of 20 New Pendolino trains.
 Similarly to the CRH5, these are non-tilting.
 Like the ČD class 680, the Pendolinos are equipped to operate on 15 kV 16·7 Hz and 25 kV 50 Hz as well as 3 kV DC for operation in Poland, and have the train control systems needed to operate in Germany, Austria and the Czech Republic.
 However, certification for international operation is not seen as a priority, as the trains are restricted to domestic services for an initial ten years under the terms of a grant from the EU Cohesion Fund which covered 22% of the project cost.

 On 30 May 2011 the Polish state railways PKP signed an agreement with Alstom for 20 Pendolinos ETR 610 for delivery in 2014.
 The first Pendolino was delivered on 12 August 2013.
 Each seven-car Class ED250 trainset has seats for 57 first class and 345 second class passengers, with a buffet/bar and three four-seat business or family compartments.
-The Pendolinos were to operate on the high-speed CMK Central Rail Line from Kraków/Katowice to Warsaw, and on the routes from Gdynia to Warsaw and from Wrocław to Warsaw.
+The Pendolinos were to operate on the high-speed 'CMK' Central Rail Line from Kraków/Katowice to Warsaw, and on the routes from Gdynia to Warsaw and from Wrocław to Warsaw.

-High speed tests using the new Pendolino ED250 on the CMK Central Rail Line began in November 2013.
+High speed tests using the new Pendolino ED250 on the CMK began in November 2013.
 On the first day of tests, 16 November, the Pendolino reached 242 km/h.
-On 17 November 2013, a new speed record for Polish railways was set at km 184.000 of Polish Line No. 4 when Pendolino ED250 reached a speed of 291 km/h, breaking the 19-year record of 250.1 km/h.
-On 24 November 2013, the final day of tests on the CMK Central Rail Line the Pendolino reached 293 km/h.
+On 17 November 2013, a new speed record for Polish railways was set at km 184.000 of the CMK when Pendolino ED250 reached a speed of 291 km/h, breaking the 19-year record of 250.1 km/h.
+On 24 November 2013, the final day of tests on the CMK the Pendolino reached 293 km/h.